 - Porcelain-tile cabinets are a fantastic new option that look almost exactly like wood for half the price.

 - Laminate is your cheapest option for cabinets.
 It’s durable, easy to clean and comes in a variety of colors and patterns.

-- Refinish the outside of your cabinets instead of replacing them for a new look that doesn’t bust your budget.
+- Refinish the outside of your cabinets instead of replacing them.

 - Install wall-mounted shelves to add storage space to your kitchen without splurging on new cabinets.

 Don’t forget your sink when upgrading your kitchen.
 Replacing the faucets, bowl, or hardware can modernize your kitchen without costing much.